What is discrimination?

 Time limits on complaints

-You have to make a complaint within 12 months of the discrimination happening unless you have a very good reason for the time to be extended.
+You must make a complaint within 12 months of the discrimination happening unless you have a very good reason for the time to be extended.

 How are complaints assessed?

 When the Commission accepts a complaint, it investigates it and tries to resolve it through conciliation.
-Conciliation is when you and the person or organisation you’ve made the complaint about meet to talk about the complaint and try to agree on how best to sort out the issue.
+Conciliation is when you and the person or organisation you’ve complained about meet to talk about the complaint and try to agree on how best to sort out the issue.

 If this doesn’t work, you can take your complaint to the Federal Court of Australia or the Federal Circuit Court.